Pratikeshsingh/DataScience/README.md

 # DataScience
-This repository contains all the Data Science projects I have tried and worked on.
+This repository contains some of the Data Science models I have worked on.